ZachWatkins/wordpress-plugin-name/README.md

-# WordPress Plugin Introduction
+# WordPress Plugin Boilerplate

 An introduction to WordPress plugin development.

 ## Features

-1. Compatibility Plugin headers
+1. Plugin compatibility headers

-1. Well documented code using [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/) and links to official PHP and WordPress documentation websites that can help beginners learn the code more quickly.
+2. Well documented code using [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/) and links to official PHP and WordPress documentation websites that can help beginners learn the code more quickly.
-2. Visual Studio Code and Composer modules for PHP and WordPress Coding Standards and core documentation preconfigured for an improved in-editor learning experience.
+3. Visual Studio Code and Composer modules for PHP and WordPress Coding Standards and core documentation preconfigured for an improved in-editor learning experience.
-3. Essential WordPress features that beginners are likely to want to learn:
+4. Essential WordPress features that beginners are likely to want to learn:
    a.
 A plugin activation class that ensures Advanced Custom Fields lite or pro is activated before allowing this plugin to activate.
    b.
 A page template registration class that throws exceptions if misconfigured during development.
    c.
 A page template file that loads and extends a site's `page.php` template and adds content with action hooks for maximum theme compatibility.
-   c.
+   d.
 A demo template with Advanced Custom Fields, CSS, jQuery, and a JS file.

 ## Installation